 B: Is there a tip or something you would tell people not to do with their makeup?

 MA: I always say there are no rules.
-There are no mistakes because you can take it off, but I think try and play up your strengths and have a focus feature, and you can change up that focus feature.
-But generally if you’re going to do a bold eye, maybe do a nude lip.
-So say if you’re going to wear the highliner in Out of the Blue, you’re probably going to want to play down the lips using In the Mood ($43) to balance the look out.
+There are no mistakes because you can take it off, but I think you should try and play up your strengths and have a focus feature, and you can change up that focus feature.
+But generally, if you’re going to do a bold eye, maybe do a nude lip.
+So say if you’re going to wear the highliner in Out of the Blue, you’re probably going to want to play down the lips using In the Mood ($32) to balance the look.
 On the contrary, there’s also a time and a place to do a strong eye and a bold lip.
 If you look at the Oscars when Adele won for Skyfall, there was a lot of lash, a lot of liner, and then there’s that beautiful red lip.
 Generally I think you play one off of the other, so try and hold back a little bit.
 What did Coco Chanel say?
 Always take off one piece before leaving the house.
 Pick one.

 B: Do you think the winged eye looks good on all eye and face shapes?

-MA: I think it works on any shape of face.
+MA: I think it works on any shape of the face.
 I think it does work better on some shapes of eyes than others and it does work better if you do have a little bit more space between the lash line and where the natural crease of the eyelid is.
 If you have a hooded eye you might be better of to try the reverse cat-eye, so do your liner underneath the water line, and that’s where the Matte Highliners are so great because they will last under there.
 Take a cotton tip and dry the waterline quickly and then apply the eyeliner underneath, smoke it out a little bit with a soft pencil brush and then create the flick coming from under the eye, up and out.
 Rather than doing it on top and doing the flick, because if you spend all that time on the top flick, you’re barely going to see it.

 B: What Australian girl’s makeup would you love to do?

 MA: There is one Australian girl that I have worked with and I loved working with her, I think she’s great and that’s Delta Goodrem.
 I worked with Delta in Europe and we have a lot of people in common within the industry and I love her look.
-To me she’s an all-Australian girl.
+To me, she’s an all-Australian girl.
 She’s got great skin, she loves the hair, she loves it all.
 Nicole Trunfio is stunning and Gemma Ward for me is amazing.
 I was going through an old trunk with past issues of Italian Vogue in it, and I have the cover with Gemma Ward and when I was starting out in this business, and I was shooting mainly fashion and editorial, and Gemma Ward came up… It was something else.
 Those three are all great Australian women, and there’s plenty more!